Code-Institute-Submissions/Milestone-1-PulseGym/README.md

 *   An issue was found with the carousel on mobile devices, The resizing would make the right hand button drop below the rest of the carousel.
     *   The issue was resolved with some changes to button and text sizes

-*   The address text in the footer would show flex to too many lines on smaller devices
+*   The address text in the footer would show on too many lines on smaller devices
     *   The issue was fix with a design change rather than a bug fix, the address now moves to a dropdown list on smaller devices

 ---